George Heussenstamm Choral Composition Contest 2023

 The Contest

-- Composers: CCDA members who plan to attend the Summer Conference at ECCO 2023 are invited to submit a single, original composition.
-We are looking for single, stand-alone compositions, not sets and not arrangements.
-Shorter works (3-5 minutes) are preferred.
-(Previous winners are not eligible to apply.)
+Composers: CCDA members who plan to attend the Summer Conference at ECCO 2025 are invited to submit a single, original composition.

 Submissions that do not meet the above requirements WILL NOT BE CONSIDERED.